11 Best Dog Foods for Arthritis, Hip Dysplasia, & Joint Health in 2023

 We think that it puts the benefits of these ingredients out of balance.
 It adds a lot to the calorie count, too, which is a contributing risk factor for mobility-challenged dogs.
 It’s also grain-free, which is problematic for some breeds.
 The marketing message with the name is also a concern because it implies something that the product may not deliver.

 Dog food that supports joint health must do two things.
 First, it has to provide adequate nutrition with the proper number of calories to maintain a healthy weight.
 It is one of the best and, fortunately, easier ways to treat these issues.
 Second, it should contain ingredients that will improve your pup’s mobility while providing pain relief.
+Here’s how to choose the best dog food for hip dysplasia, arthritis, and joint health.

 It’s essential not to skimp on your pooch’s diet just because he needs to lose weight.
-You should always feed him a high-quality food to support overall good health.
+You should always feed m a high-quality food to support overall good health.
 The Association of American Feed Control Officials (AAFCO) provides recommendations for the nutrient content of commercial products for all life stages of dogs and cats.
 It’s the first place to start when choosing what to feed your pet.

 The minimum requirements for nutrients for an adult dog as a percentage of the weight of the food are 18% for protein and 5% for fat.
 The nutrition profiles also have recommendations for vitamins and minerals, some with a maximum amount.
 You can tell if a product meets these standards if there is a statement about saying it does with the phrase, complete and balanced.